 Both these approaches also leave you open to the customer immediately comparing you to competitors, rather than focusing on your own product.

-Value-based selling focuses on outcomes that are aligned with your customers’ pain points and a higher level of differentiation.
+Value-based selling focuses on outcomes that are aligned with your customers’ pain points and a higher level of differentiation: your value proposition.
 Pushbacks and a lack of engagement from customers are often borne out of frustration that you’re not focused on how your call is relevant to them specifically.

 Steve Reid, Head of Sales Enablement at Kazoo, coined the phrase 'value-based cold-calling' and this article takes much of its inspiration from the experimental approach he led at Kazoo as he nurtured it into a fresh, innovative, and results-producing lead generation approach.